 One of your favorite pastimes may include sitting on your patio and simply immersing yourself in nature.
 Although your home’s patio may be a popular spot for relaxation or for spending quality time with family and friends, it might be impractical to use it during the sweltering dog days of summer.
 However, a patio misting system can help you create a patio environment that is cooler and more inviting than you may have ever thought was possible during the hot summer months.

 - Not considering obstructions: While misting fans are designed for a specific square footage, this is open space square footage.
-If your patio has different areas that are divided by walls or other obstructions that limit air movement, square footage of coverage will also be reduced.
+If your patio has different areas that are divided by walls or other obstructions that limit air movement, the square footage of coverage will also be reduced.

 - Stretching the square footage: If you want to use all of your outdoor living space, don’t stretch the coverage of misting fans.
 For example, if you have a 1,000-foot area with one or two walls or dividers, a more effective option may be to choose three 400-square-foot fans rather than one 900-square-foot model.

-- Selecting the wrong nozzle: It is essential to start with top-quality standard nozzles, and to only use the number of nozzles the patio misting system pump is rated for.
+- Selecting the wrong nozzle: It is essential to start with top-quality standard nozzles, and only to use the number of nozzles the patio misting system pump is rated for.
 Adding more nozzles will decrease the effectiveness of the system, and result in poor performance.
-In areas that have hard water, which can cause lime-scale buildup, or areas that use water with a high mineral content, it is important to use a filtering system in the intake line to protect the tubing and nozzles with a filtering system.
+In areas that have hard water, which can cause lime-scale buildup, or areas that use water with high mineral content, it is important to use a filtering system in the intake line to protect the tubing and nozzles with a filtering system.

-- Choosing the wrong pump size: Designed to run on a water supply from the house, typically an outside faucet, patio misting systems need to have a pump to boost the pressure in the lines, and force the water through the very fine holes in the nozzle to create micro droplets of water.
+- Choosing the wrong pump size: Designed to run on a water supply from the house, typically an outside faucet, patio misting systems need to have a pump to boost the pressure in the lines, and force the water through the very fine holes in the nozzle to create microdroplets of water.
 When the pump is too small, there is simply not enough pressure through all the nozzles.
 This result is some or all of the nozzles, particularly more distant from the pump, drip rather than spray.
 This will decrease the effectiveness of the system, and also lead to a wet mess under these nozzles.

 At Fogco, we sell the filter to remove sediments, as well as a phosphate cartridge that removes calcium from the water.
 This will help your nozzles to continue to deliver that fine spray of water, saving you in replacements costs, and providing a longer life for the entire misting system.
 Contact us to learn more about installing your own patio misting system.